Muszeb/ENQUIRE/README.md

 4) Installing `EDirect`.
 5) Installing `Pandoc`.

 Below is an exemplary recipe for the whole installation process.
-If you are using a Debian GNU/Linux system, you may install everything by doing `bash code/install_everything.sh`.
+If you are using a Debian GNU/Linux system and with `sudo` rights, you may install everything by doing `bash code/install_everything.sh`.
 Please check the installation specifications and change them accordingly to fit to your OS and working environment.
 Windows user may want to first [locate their local disk from a UNIX virtual machine](https://askubuntu.com/questions/943006/how-to-navigate-to-c-drive-in-bash-on-wsl-ubuntu).

 ```bash
 : '